-The production of Russian helicopters has grown at an impressive rate in recent years.
-So, if in the 2007 year the 102 helicopter was built, in the 2009 year - the 183 machines, and in the 2010-m - 214 units of equipment.
-This year, the Russian Helicopters Corporation plans to produce 267 helicopters, and the plan for the 2012 year implies overcoming the milestone in 300 machines.
-If earlier the industry mainly produced helicopters for civil or export orders, now an increasing part of the helicopters is produced by domestic aviation.
+At an impressive pace in recent years, the production of Russian helicopters has been growing.
+So, if in 2007 102 helicopters were built, then in 2009 - 183 cars, and in 2010 - 214 units of equipment.
+This year the Russian Helicopters Corporation plans to produce 267 helicopters, and the plan for 2012 involves overcoming the milestone of 300 aircraft.
+If earlier the industry mainly produced helicopters for civil or export orders, now now an increasing part of the helicopters goes to domestic aviation.

 Beginning of Takeoff

 The first noticeable deliveries of helicopters for the needs of the Air Force began a couple of years ago.
 Since 2007, about fifty new transport and combat helicopters have arrived in the regiments in the Leningrad Region and in the North Caucasus.
 Also, more than thirty attack helicopters have been upgraded for combat at night.

 However, the operation to force Georgia to peace in the summer of 2008 of the year revealed a number of shortcomings in the Russian army - questions were raised about the helicopter fleet.
 In this regard, it was decided to dramatically increase the supply of new helicopters, otherwise after a while there would be nothing to fight even with Georgia.